-Q: How many wines are tasted throughout the IPNC weekend?A: Each year there are 70+ featured wineries pouring a variety of their wines for you throughout the event.
+Q: How many wines are tasted throughout the IPNC weekend?A: Each year there are 70+ featured wineries pouring a variety of wines for you throughout the event.
 Furthermore, the IPNC library is stocked with wines from years past.
 Guests participate in seminars, tastings, small format activities and memorable meals, resulting in the unique opportunity to taste more than 250 wines at each IPNC!

 Q: What is the format of the full weekend event?A: Full Weekend Guests are involved in a wide variety of activities starting Friday morning and concluding Sunday at noon.
 Every IPNC features a central seminar that explores an aspect of Pinot noir, from food pairing to the importance of terroir.
 All guests will also be transported to a local winery for a vineyard tour and winery lunch.
 In the late afternoons before dinner, guests will have the opportunity to taste through all of the wines of the Featured Wineries (70+).
 Following the tastings, guests enjoy two major outdoor meals at the Grand Dinner on Friday and the Salmon Bake on Saturday.
-For a full itinerary of the event, please see our itinerary page.
+For a full itinerary of the event, please see this outline.

-Q: Who creates the meals enjoyed during the event?A: Approximately 50 guest chefs create the meals served throughout the Celebration.
+Q: Who creates the meals enjoyed during the event?A: Approximately 60 guest chefs create the meals served throughout the Celebration.
 They are assisted by staff from their restaurants along with roughly 40 other professional and amateur chefs who volunteer their time for the IPNC.
-Chefs have traveled from all parts of the U.S., France, Canada, Japan and New Zealand to cook for IPNC participants.
+Chefs have traveled from all parts of the U.S., France, Canada, Japan, and New Zealand to cook for IPNC participants.

 Q: Can I buy tickets just for certain segments of the weekend?A: A la carte tickets are only available for the Salmon Bake on Saturday night and the Passport to Pinot on Sunday.
 All Full Weekend guests attend the Salmon Bake and will find their tickets included in the registration packet that they pick up at the beginning of the weekend.
-In addition, the IPNC offers about 250 salmon bake tickets to interested non full-weekend guests.
-These tickets regularly sell out well in advance of the celebration.
+In addition, the IPNC offers approximately 250 salmon bake tickets to interested non full-weekend guests.
+These tickets sell out well in advance of the celebration.